hjoon0510/SmartSecretary/README.md

 * HTML - https://www.w3schools.com/html/

 # How to use
-First of all, I recommend that you read documents that I uploaded in 'doc' folder in order to install software in Raspberry Pi3 device.
+First of all, I recommend that you read documents that I uploaded in __doc__ folder in order to install software in Raspberry Pi3 device.
 ```bash
 $ cd /var/www/
 $ mv html htmld.old